 The best way to avoid issues like this is to prevent getting hacked in the first place.
 The most common ways criminals break into your site are:

-- Getting past a weak password.
+- Getting past a weak password (Use a password manager like LastPass).

 - Taking advantage of missing security updates.